elixir-lang/elixir-lang.github.com/getting-started/enumerables-and-streams.markdown

 6
 ```

-Since the Enum module was designed to work across different data types, its API is limited to functions that are useful across many data types.
-For specific operations, you may need to reach for modules specific to the data type.
+The functions in the Enum module are limited to, as the name says, enumerating values in data structures.
+For specific operations, like inserting and updating particular elements, you may need to reach for modules specific to the data type.
 For example, if you want to insert an element at a given position in a list, you should use the `List.insert_at/3` function from [the `List` module](/docs/stable/elixir/List.html), as it would make little sense to insert a value into, for example, a range.

 We say the functions in the `Enum` module are polymorphic because they can work with diverse data types.
 In particular, the functions in the `Enum` module can work with any data type that implements [the `Enumerable` protocol](/docs/stable/elixir/Enumerable.html).
 We are going to discuss Protocols in a later chapter, for now we are going to move on to a specific kind of enumerable called streams.